aws-samples/webauthn-with-amazon-cognito/README.md

 $ node server.js
 ```
 ###### Note
 WebAuthn APIs will be exposed by the user-agent only if secure transport is established without errors.
-This means you have to access the demo application vial HTTPS.
+This means you have to access the demo application via HTTPS.
 In the demo recording below, I used AWS Cloud9 which gives you a quick way to deploy and test the app. if you deploy this app on your own workstation or on a separate VM, you need to configure SSL.

 Here is a quick demo of deploying and running this project in a fresh Cloud9 environment.